 C-clamp or vice or even a damp cloth or towel needs to be set under the stone so that the stone will not slide.
 Both stone and cloth/vice are placed on a flat surface.

 Take the blade and start with the coarse side or medium side of the stone depending on which types of sharpening you want.
-If necessary, use lubricant to your stone to make the sharpening process easier.
+If necessary, use a lubricant to your stone to make the sharpening process easier.
 Remember that, you have to choose the appropriate lubricant according to your stone types.
 Using the manual that comes with the package will help you in this case.

-Sharpening angle is very important during any sharpening process.
+The sharpening angle is very important during any sharpening process.
 If the blade is straight, then the 22.5-degree angle is appropriate for sharpening.
 If your blade is very large or thick then larger angle needs to be applied for sharpening.

 Hold the blade handle with your strong hand.
 By the other hand apply pressure to the side of the blade.
 Start drawing the blade forward and backward continuously with a certain angle.
 Change the grit size when needed.
 Repeat these actions for the other side.